-When I first saw this car, I thought it was an Astorn Martin.
+When I first saw this car, I thought it was an Aston Martin.
 For that reason alone, it got my attention.
-Modeo is a relatively huge car that seeks for attention on the road.
-Its nifty curves and shape that mimic those of and Astorn Martin gives this car the all the elegance.
-Traditionaly, the Mondeo man was the typical middle-class man who had a wife and two kids, probably lived in a decent apartment and made sensible but arguably rather dull life choices.
+Modeo is a relatively huge car that seeks attention on the road.
+Its nifty curves and shape that mimic those of an Aston Martin give this car the all the elegance.
+Traditionally, the Mondeo man was the typical middle-class man who had a wife and two kids, probably lived in a decent apartment and made sensible but arguably rather dull life choices.

 Well, we are no longer in the 1990’s, and neither is the Mondeo.
 The mondeo and its competitors are becoming rare as families across the world rush to buy SUV rather than sizable saloons.
 That said, you will not be accused of following the masses if you choose to buy the Mondeo over an SUV.

 We’ll tell you how the Mondeo stacks up against its key rivals, like the Volkswagen Passat, in the key areas.
 We’ll also tell you which engines and trims make the most sense.

 Ford Mondeo performance